ms0g/vml/README.md

 ### Contributing

-Contributions to improve the game are welcome!
-If you have ideas for enhancements or bug fixes, feel free to fork the repository, make your changes, and submit a pull request.
+Contributions are welcome!
+Please submit a pull request or open an issue to discuss changes.

 ### License